Best UK universities for graduate employment

 Perhaps the most important advice to remember is not to compare yourself to others.
 Just because your friend has a job lined up and you don't, don't think any less of yourself.
 Wish them well, then focus on you.

-If you want to start the job search, check what graduate schemes are on offer and get used to what job applications could entail.
+If you want to start the job search, check what graduate schemes are on offer and research what job applications can entail.

 Above all else, make sure you don't sacrifice your studies in place of dreaming about the future.
 Planning graduate life can always wait until you've finished your exams.